dev-dull/PyTerraBackTyl/README.md

     - Update your local apt cache data: `apt-get update`
     - Install Python 3.x: `apt-get install python3 python3-pip`
 - Create the directories and service account for PyTerraBackTYL:
-    - Create the non-privileged user that will run the PyTerraBackTYL service: `adduser tfbackendsvc` (this also creates a directory for the user in `/home` which you will likely need.)
+    - Create the non-privileged user that will run the PyTerraBackTYL service: `adduser tfbackendsvc` (this also creates a directory for the user in `/home` which you will need.)
     - Create the directory the PyTerrBackTYL service will run from: `mkdir /opt/pyterrabacktyl`
     - Create the directory the service will store Terraform states in: `mkdir /opt/pyterrabacktyl/data`
     - Set directory ownership: `chown -R tfbackendsvc /opt/pyterrabacktyl`